skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 mayor was the one behind the kidnappings.

-Thu'fir asks more about the sacrifice, and mentions that Vormoth said this was part of the "old ways".
+Thu'fir asks more about the sacrifice, and mentions that Vormoth said this was part of the "old ways."
 He wants to know if this is true, and if Polan's people really did practice this sort of thing.

 Polan hangs his head, "Yes, we used to practice human sacrifice.
 Well, the wizards did, to make themselves powerful.
 It hasn't been done in my lifetime though.
-Of course, back then the goal was to sacrifice the enemies children, not your own."
+Of course, back then the goal was to sacrifice the enemy's children, not your own."
 The group is appalled at the idea that it was all right as long as those being sacrificed were the enemies.